PMOS (PCOS) and Missing Periods: Can You Still Ovulate and Conceive Naturally?

-If you've been living with PCOS and your periods have been absent for months — or even years — you've probably asked yourself this question in quiet moments: Is natural conception even possible for me?
+If you've been living with PCOS, now formally renamed PMOS (Polyendocrine Metabolic Ovarian Syndrome) by The Lancet in 2026, and your periods have been absent for months or even years, you've probably asked yourself this in quiet moments: Is natural conception even possible for me?

 The short answer is yes, it may be.
-But the fuller, more honest answer is: it depends on what's happening in your body, and there is often more you can do to support your cycle than conventional medicine tends to tell you.
-This post is for every woman who's been dismissed with a pamphlet and a prescription, and who wants to understand what's actually going on — and what her real options might be.
+The fuller and more honest answer is that it depends on what's happening in your body, and there is often more you can do to support your cycle than conventional medicine tends to tell you.
+The PMOS rename reflects exactly this.
+The condition is no longer described by what's happening in your ovaries alone, but by the whole endocrine-metabolic picture that drives it.
+This post is for every woman who's been dismissed with a pamphlet and a prescription. ---

-PCOS (Polycystic Ovary Syndrome) is the leading global cause of anovulation — the medical term for cycles where ovulation doesn't occur — and is recognised by the WHO as a primary cause of female infertility affecting an estimated 10–13% of women of reproductive age worldwide.
+PCOS (Polycystic Ovary Syndrome) is the leading global cause of anovulation, the medical term for cycles where ovulation doesn't occur, and the WHO recognises it as a primary cause of female infertility, affecting an estimated 10 to 13% of women of reproductive age worldwide.

 But here's what's important to understand: anovulation is not the same as permanent infertility.

-In PCOS, the hormonal environment — typically characterised by elevated androgens (like testosterone), disrupted LH/FSH ratios, and often insulin resistance — interferes with the normal maturation and release of eggs.
-The follicles begin to develop but stall before ovulation, which is why the ovaries can appear "polycystic" on ultrasound.
+In PCOS, the hormonal environment, typically marked by elevated androgens (like testosterone), disrupted LH/FSH ratios, and often insulin resistance, interferes with the normal maturation and release of eggs.
+The follicles begin to develop but stall before ovulation, which is why the ovaries can look "polycystic" on ultrasound.
 The result is an irregular or absent period, because without ovulation, the hormonal cascade that triggers menstruation doesn't complete.

-What this means practically: your body has the eggs.
-The pathway to releasing them is disrupted — not destroyed.
+What this means in practice: your body has the eggs.
+The pathway to releasing them is disrupted, not destroyed.
 For many women with PCOS, the right combination of hormonal, metabolic, and lifestyle support can restore ovulation, sometimes naturally.

-Long-term absent periods (known as amenorrhoea) do warrant attention because prolonged anovulation can affect uterine lining health and bone density over time.
-This is a reason to act — not a reason to panic.
+Long-term absent periods (known as amenorrhoea) do warrant attention, because prolonged anovulation can affect uterine lining health and bone density over time.
+That's a reason to act, not a reason to panic.

 What the Research Says About Natural Ovulation with PCOS

-The research landscape here is genuinely encouraging, particularly around lifestyle and nutritional interventions.
+The research here is genuinely encouraging, particularly around lifestyle and nutritional interventions.

-Weight and metabolic health play a role — but it's more nuanced than "just lose weight."
+Weight and metabolic health play a role, but it's more nuanced than "just lose weight."
 Insulin resistance is present in a significant proportion of women with PCOS, regardless of body weight.
 Addressing insulin sensitivity through dietary patterns, movement, and in some cases targeted supplementation can meaningfully shift the hormonal environment.
-This isn't about achieving a certain size — it's about reducing the metabolic signal that tells your body ovulation isn't safe.
+This isn't about reaching a certain size, it's about reducing the metabolic signal that tells your body ovulation isn't safe.

 Ayurvedic approaches show emerging promise.
-A 2025 PMC/NIH-indexed study on Ayurvedic management of PCOS found that certain herbal formulations traditionally used in Ayurveda — including ashwagandha and specific Ayurvedic blends — may support hormonal balance and menstrual regularity.
+A 2025 PMC/NIH-indexed study on Ayurvedic management of PCOS found that certain herbal formulations traditionally used in Ayurveda, including ashwagandha and specific Ayurvedic blends, may support hormonal balance and menstrual regularity.
 The mechanisms under study include cortisol modulation, androgen support, and insulin sensitisation.
-These are not cure claims — the research is still building — but the evidence base is growing, and many BAMS-qualified Ayurvedic practitioners have been working with PCOS for decades using frameworks that modern research is beginning to validate.
+These are not cure claims.
+The research is still building.
+But the evidence base is growing, and many BAMS-qualified Ayurvedic practitioners have worked with PCOS for decades using frameworks that modern research is beginning to validate.

-Stress is a more significant factor than it's given credit for.
+Stress is a bigger factor than it's given credit for.
 The HPA axis (your stress-response system) directly interfaces with the HPG axis (your reproductive hormone system).
-Chronic stress elevates cortisol, which can suppress GnRH — the hormone that initiates the ovulation cascade.
-For women with PCOS, who often carry the additional stress of medical dismissal and body image pressure, this is not a minor variable.
+Chronic stress elevates cortisol, which can suppress GnRH, the hormone that initiates the ovulation cascade.
+For women with PCOS, who often carry the added stress of medical dismissal and body image pressure, this is not a minor variable.

 What You Can Actually Do: A Practical Starting Point

-If you've had absent periods for an extended time, the first step is not to try to force a cycle — it's to understand why it's absent.
+If your periods have been absent for an extended time, the first step isn't to force a cycle, it's to understand why it's absent.
 PCOS has different subtypes and presentations, and the most effective approach depends on your specific hormonal and metabolic picture.

-That said, here are directions that the evidence consistently supports:
+That said, here are directions the evidence consistently supports:

 - Address sleep and stress meaningfully.
 Not as wellness box-ticking, but as actual hormonal levers.
 Consistent sleep and stress management practices (breathwork, yoga, reduced stimulant intake) can shift cortisol patterns over weeks.

 - Work with someone who understands PCOS specifically.
 General dietary advice is often too broad to move the needle.
-PCOS-specific practitioners — whether integrative, Ayurvedic, or functional — can interpret your blood work in the context of PCOS and build a plan that's actually tailored.
+PCOS-specific practitioners, whether integrative, Ayurvedic, or functional, can read your blood work in the context of PCOS and build a plan that's actually tailored.

 - Give it time and record the process.
 Hormonal shifts in PCOS rarely happen in 4 weeks.
-Most research on lifestyle interventions uses 3–6 month windows.
+Most research on lifestyle interventions uses 3 to 6 month windows.
 A structured program is almost always more effective than ad hoc attempts.

 You Deserve More Than "Come Back When You Want to Get Pregnant"

-At Qura, we work with women navigating exactly this — long stretches without periods, confusion about what's actually happening, frustration with systems that don't have time to explain.
-Our 3-Month PCOS Cycle Program is practitioner-designed, Ayurveda-informed, and built around your specific hormonal picture — not a generic PCOS protocol.
+At Qura, we work with women navigating exactly this: long stretches without periods, confusion about what's actually happening, frustration with systems that don't have time to explain.
+Our 3-Month PCOS Recovery Program is practitioner-designed, Ayurveda-informed, and built around your specific hormonal picture, not a generic PCOS protocol.

 It includes a free consultation so you can ask your actual questions before committing to anything.